 6th August, 2016, 1700 hrs

-“What is trekking?”, asked our Trek Leader (TL) Mayank Mathur from IndiaHikes (IH) as we were gathered at “Wildlife Information & Interpretation Centre” in Manali for our briefing of trek to Hampta Pass tomorrow (7th August, 2016).
+“What is trekking?”, asked our Trek Leader (TL) Mayank Mathur from IndiaHikes (IH) as we were gathered at “Wildlife Information & Interpretation Centre” in Manali for our briefing of the trek to Hampta Pass tomorrow (7th August 2016).
 To answer the question, trekking is nothing but walking and breathing.
 And that’s what we were to do for the next 4 days in the Himalayas for the Hampta Pass trek.

 The briefing continued with instructions and etiquette to be followed in the mountains.
 And of course, the most important part of the trek – Leaving the mountain trails in better conditions through the project called as “Green Trails Project” by IH.
 We moved forward on how to pack our trek bags and the best practices to follow as a trekker (more on this later).
 Of all the instructions, there was one that made me feel little at ease – “It’s okay to fall, but fall with grace”.
-I was going for a Monsoon trek which made me apprehensive of my clumsiness and loosing foothold resulting in falling down (I have had a little experience of my clumsiness on my first trek to K2S).
+I was going for a Monsoon trek which made me apprehensive of my clumsiness and losing foothold (I have had a little experience of my clumsiness on my first trek to K2S).
 This was, after all, my first Himalayan trek.
 But on hearing it, I felt more confident of completing the trek.

 We were to be packed, ready and meet at 0700 the next morning at Rambaugh Circle in Manali, from where our journey (read trek) was to begin…